American University in Bulgaria: History

 Founded in 1991, the American University in Bulgaria is the first American-style, liberal arts undergraduate education institution in Eastern Europe.
 The university is a cooperative venture established with the support of the U.S. and Bulgarian governments, the Open Society Institute, the City of Blagoevgrad, and the University of Maine.

 When it opened its doors in September 1991, AUBG's first-year class was 208 students and it had 16 full-time faculty members.
 Nowadays, it has around 1000 students from over 40 countries.

 By May 2019, twenty-four classes of around 5,000 students had graduated from AUBG.

 Funding

 The university has three sources of funding: its endowment which came largely from gifts from the United States Agency for International Development (USAID) and the Soros Foundation, gifts, and tuition.

 Accreditation

 Baccalaureate degrees conferred by AUBG are accredited in both Bulgaria and the United States.
-AUBG is institutionally accredited in the United States from the New England Association of Schools and Colleges.
+AUBG is institutionally accredited in the United States from the New England Commission of Higher Education.
 The university also issues a European Diploma Supplement (part of Europass), which confers automatic recognition of the AUBG degree throughout Europe.